SC seeks response of UP on bail plea of journalist Siddique Kappan | Law-Order

 - India

+''The conclusion of the high court to the effect that the petitioner had no work in Hathras is unfounded and baseless and reflects a total non-application of mind.
+The high court has glossed over the fact that the petitioner, in the discharge of his duties, has travelled extensively over the country for the purpose of reportage,'' the plea claimed.

+Kappan was arrested in October 2020 while he was on his way to Hathras, home to the Dalit woman who had died after being allegedly gang-raped.

-The FIR had been filed under various provisions of the Indian Penal Code and the UAPA against four persons having alleged links with the Popular Front of India (PFI).
+The FIR has been filed under various provisions of the Indian Penal Code and the UAPA against four persons having alleged links with the Popular Front of India (PFI).

 The PFI had been accused in the past of funding protests against the Citizenship Amendment Act across the country.

-The police had earlier claimed that the accused was trying to disturb the law and order in Hathras.
+The police had earlier claimed that the accused were trying to disturb the law and order in Hathras.

+The high court had dismissed his bail plea saying, ''Considering the facts and circumstances of the case, nature of the offence, evidence on record, considering the complicity of the accused, the severity of punishment and the settled law propounded by the apex court, at this stage, without expressing any opinion on the merits of the case, this court is not inclined to release the applicant on bail.''
+Earlier, a Mathura court had rejected Kappan's bail plea after which he had approached the high court.

+The rape victim died at a Delhi hospital a fortnight after her alleged rape by four men from her village on September 14, 2020.
+She was cremated in the middle of the night in her village.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)